isomerpages/moe-ngeeannsec/pages/NAS Open House 2024.md

 variant: tiptap
 description: ""
 ---
-<h2>Welcome to Ngee Ann Secondary (NAS) School’s Open House</h2>
+<h2>Welcome to Ngee Ann Secondary (NAS) School’s Open House!</h2>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Open_House_Banner_2024.jpg">
 </div>
 <p>This year, our physical Open House falls on 16 November 2024 (Saturday)
 from 8am to 1pm.
-We have lined up many exciting programmes for our visitors, including performances by our students and augmented reality tours.</p>
+We have lined up many exciting programmes for our visitors, including performances by our students and augmented reality tours.
+You also get to meet NASS, a mascot created by NASians for NASians virtually and in person!</p>
-<p>We look forward to meeting you at our physical Open House!
-Can’t visit
-us on this date?
-Fret not!
-We will bring NAS to you via our e-Open House!</p>
+<p>Find out more about our school’s exciting opportunities for our students
+through our <a href="https://www.facebook.com/ngeeannsec/" rel="noopener nofollow" target="_blank">Facebook</a> and
+<a href="https://www.instagram.com/ngeeannsec/" rel="noopener nofollow" target="_blank">Instagram</a>pages before coming!</p>
+<p>We can’t wait to meet all of you!
+See you on 16 November!</p>
 <h3><strong>Open House Programme</strong></h3>
 <h4>1.
-Principal's Sharing cum Student Dialogue [Multi-Purpose Hall (MPH)]</h4>
+Principal's Sharing @ Multi-Purpose Hall (MPH), Level 3</h4>
 <table style="minWidth: 50px">
 <colgroup>
 <col>